 Public Historians apply their skills and knowledge outside of academic or classroom settings.
-The Public History Plan at Wright State University integrates a traditional American history curriculum with courses taught by professionals in archives, museum studies, and historic preservation; an internship; and a project leading to a Master of Arts degree in history with a specialization in public history.
+The Public History concentration at Wright State University integrates a traditional history curriculum with courses taught by professionals in archives, museum studies, and historic preservation; an internship; and a project leading to a Master of Arts degree in history with a specialization in public history.

 Required Academic Core Courses: 12 credit hours

-Students in the Public History plan are required to complete 6 hours of seminar (HST 7100- 7830), Historical Methods (HST 7000) and either an additional seminar or one 6000-level course.
+Students in the Public History concentration are required to complete 6 hours of seminar (HST 7100- 7830), Historical Methods (HST 7000) and either an additional seminar or one 6000-level course.
 One seminar or 6000-level course may be in non-U.S. History.

 Required Public History Courses: 11 credit hours